milzj/MPBNGCInterface.jl/README.md

 `fᵢ` are objective and general constraint functions, and `C'` is the transposed of `C`.

 The module is an unregistered Julia package.
-It is supposed to run on Linux, Windows and Mac OS systems.
+It has been tested on Linux and Mac OS.

 ## Installation